osm2pgsql-dev/osm2pgsql-website/project-coda/index.md

 title: Project CODA
 ---

-# Project CODA: Reduce osm2pgsql resource usage
+# Project CODA: Reduce osm2pgsql Resource Usage

 The amount of data in OSM is climbing continually, and therefore the memory and disk requirements of osm2pgsql have risen as well.
 In this project we want to